htcooper/htcooper.github.io/docs/mj.md

     -- Recognizes 43 tile classes and maps labels into internal Tile objects.
     - Audio
     -- Captures audio chunks and transcribes with Whisper.
-    -- Parses calls + tile names with a Mahjong-aware normalization step.
+    -- Parses calls + tile names with a Mahjongg-aware normalization step.
     - Game State
     -- Tracks the best-known current hand, discards/calls, and a confidence level.
     - Strategy Engine